Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray

+This can be seen in Figure~\ref{F:SecondaryPk_ToT} (left), which shows the 2D distribution of secondary pulse amplitudes versus $dt$ for $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 6.3 V).

+However, we do apply a ToT requirement on pulses detected $<$1 \textmu s from the primary pulse to reduce contamination from noise fluctuations occurring on pulse tails.
+Figure~\ref{F:SecondaryPk_ToT} (right) shows the ToT distribution for pulses occurring at $dt \leq$ 500 ns, 500 ns $< dt \leq$ 1 \textmu s, and $dt >$ 1 \textmu s with respect to the primary pulse for $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 6.3 V).
+There is an increase in identified pulses for $dt$ values less than and on the order of the average length of a single photon pulse ($\sim$500 ns), a population which decreases with larger $dt$.
+We decide to exclude pulses from the CDA analysis with ToT < 80 ns for $dt \leq$ 1 \textmu s; this aligns with the second peak visible in the blue distribution of Figure~\ref{F:SecondaryPk_ToT}, above which we believe pulses are dominated by real CDAs rather than noise from tail fluctuations.

-However, for pulses detected $\geq$1 \textmu s from the primary pulse, we apply a requirement on the pulse amplitude to be $\geq \mu _{\mathrm{1PE}} - 3\sigma_{\mathrm{1PE}}$, to reduce leakage from electronic noise.
+For pulses detected $\geq$1 \textmu s from the primary pulse, we apply a requirement on the pulse amplitude to be $\geq \mu _{\mathrm{SPE,amp}} - 3\sigma_{\mathrm{SPE,amp}}$, to reduce leakage from noise.
 We make one additional requirement, that the time difference between the primary pulse of a waveform $p_{i}$ and the last pulse of the preceding waveform $p_{i-1}$ is $\geq$ 1 s.
 This cut is made to ensure that the primary pulse originates from DCR or from a photon-induced PE, and is not a CDA of a previous pulse.